wso2/choreo-samples/sfdc-outbound-msg-to-gsheet/readme.md

-Use template (Salesforce Outbound Message to Google Sheets Row) to add a new row to a Google Sheet, When a new Outbound Message is received from Salesforce.
+# Salesforce Outbound Message to Google Sheets Row
 ## Use case
 We can make our day-to-day information organized with the help of Google Sheets.
 But creating layouts and formatting a sheet takes much more time than we think.
 By using this integration, we can organize and automatically set up a Google Sheet which will contain information about exchanges Salesforce initiated with our callback endpoint.
-This template can be used to create a new row in a specific Google Sheet when a new Outbound Message is received from Salesforce.
+This sample can be used to create a new row in a specific Google Sheet when a new Outbound Message is received from Salesforce.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_outbound_msg_to_gsheet <newProjectName>`
 * Salesforce Account
 * Google Cloud Platform Account